fulcrum-agile/fulcrum/README.md

   - [x] Bugs and Chores shouldn't be estimated
   - [x] Basic task system inside a Story
   - [x] Labels work as "Epic" grouping
+  - [ ] (bug) dragging a task to the begging of a sprint is not saving the new priority
+  - [ ] (bug) raising error when trying to change state of story from 'started' to 'unstarted'

 Get involved